 Amazon has an increasingly solid presence in many emerging economies as well.
 The company has entered China more than a decade ago and the markets of Brazil and India were entered in 2012 and 2013 respectively.
 Strong presence in emerging economies is an advantage that can make an immense contribution to long-term growth prospects of the company.

-4. The company efficiently utilizes its lean cost structure as one of its main sources of competitive advantage.
+3. The e-commerce giant efficiently utilizes its lean cost structure as one of its main sources of competitive advantage.
 “Amazon can operate on razor-thin margins and still make money on the transaction.
 Physical retailers can’t do that and if they drop prices online they risk cannibalizing their own sales and driving margin down while having all the same overhead costs.”
-This advantage is gained by Amazon thanks to an extensive exploitation of the economies of scale.
+This advantage is gained by the company thanks to an extensive exploitation of the economies of scale.
 Accordingly, Amazon has been justly described as “a brutal competitor for brick and mortar merchants due to their large and growing cost advantages and a maniacal commitment to having the lowest prices anywhere”.

-1. Amazon revenues and scope of operations are highly seasonal with direct implications on a wide range of business practices and processes, especially HR practices.
+2. Amazon revenues and scope of operations are highly seasonal with direct implications on a wide range of business practices and processes, especially HR practices.
 Sales and revenues tend to peak in Q4 annually and the company experiences an urgent need for extra workforce during the same period of time.
-The company generated 33%, 32%, and 34% of its annual revenue during the fourth quarter of 2015, 2016, and 2017.
-Dramatic fluctuations of the need for the workforce over the course of the year is a significant weakness as it increases the costs of employee training and development along with other disadvantages in several levels.
+The company generated 32%, 34%, and 31% of our annual revenue during the fourth quarter of 2016, 2017 and 2018, respectively.
+Dramatic fluctuations of the need for the workforce over the course of the year is a significant weakness as it increases the costs of employee training and development along with other disadvantages in various levels.

 Singh, S. (2013) “Can Amazon, world’s largest online retailer, crack an emerging market?”
 The Economic Times, Available at: http://articles.economictimes.indiatimes.com/2013-09-26/news/42426794_1_amazon-india-south-india-retailer